nnanwang/HireMe_NOW/README.md

 conda 4.14.0
 ```

-### Python version
+### Setup suitable Python version

-Now we are ready for manage our python version.
 The python version we used in this project is python 3.11.
-And all the pacages we used is in [env.yml](##env.yml).
+And all the pacages we used is in [requirements.txt](##env.yml).
 The followings is the details about how to setup a suitable python environment for this project.

 First, open your shell (see [Shell](#shell) for details).
 Then, git clone our project to your location by:
 ```